 I have to hand it to Mr Trudeau, he knew a thing or two about effective learning.
-In lesson 1 of his program he sets out some really smart ‘ground rules’ for studying his program.
+In lesson 1 of his program, he sets out some really smart ground rules for taking his program.
 These are:

 Take a 10 minute break between lessons No heavy eating before going through a lesson No alcohol or drugs before going through a lesson No sugar or white flour before going through a lesson

-Most of us know the effect of eating too much sugar or a greasy, heavy meal before studying or working – we can become ineffective, lack concentration, have a poor memory, feel agitated, etc. Mr Trudeau’s ground rules do not and should not be limited to studying memory techniques, but applied to all areas of our lives.
+Most of us know the effect of eating too much sugar or a greasy, heavy meal before studying or working.
+We can find it hard to focus and think clearly.
+Mr Trudeau’s ground rules should not be limited to studying memory techniques.
+They can be applied to all areas of our lives.

-I don’t know if I ever did improve my memory by ‘500%’.
-In fact, it doesn’t matter at all if I did or didn’t.
-As skeptical as I am of smooth, charismatic salesmen like Kevin Trudeau, I have to say that his product (Mega Memory) contained some good ideas and techniques that did inspire me as a child and continue to inspire me.
+I can’t say that I improved my memory by ‘500%’ by doing Mega Memory.
+But that’s okay.
+As skeptical as I am of charismatic salesmen like Kevin Trudeau, I have to say that his product (Mega Memory) contained some good ideas and techniques that did inspire me as a child to learn more effective ways to learn.